Google Cloud integration

 Note

-To create a MIG, first create a machine template:
+To create a Managed Instance Group (MIG), first create a machine template:

 $ gcloud compute instance-templates create-with-container sinergym-template \